 Chronic obstructive pulmonary disease (COPD) is a chronic inflammatory lung disease that causes obstructed airflow from the lungs.
 Symptoms include breathing difficulty, cough, mucus (sputum) production and wheezing.
-It's caused by long-term exposure to irritating gases or particulate matter, most often from cigarette smoke.
+It's typically caused by long-term exposure to irritating gases or particulate matter, most often from cigarette smoke.
 People with COPD are at increased risk of developing heart disease, lung cancer and a variety of other conditions.

 Chronic bronchitis is inflammation of the lining of the bronchial tubes, which carry air to and from the air sacs (alveoli) of the lungs.
 It's characterized by daily cough and mucus (sputum) production.

 Emphysema is a condition in which the alveoli at the end of the smallest air passages (bronchioles) of the lungs are destroyed as a result of damaging exposure to cigarette smoke and other irritating gases and particulate matter.

-COPD is treatable.
+Although COPD is a progressive disease that gets worse over time, COPD is treatable.
 With proper management, most people with COPD can achieve good symptom control and quality of life, as well as reduced risk of other associated conditions.

 COPD symptoms often don't appear until significant lung damage has occurred, and they usually worsen over time, particularly if smoking exposure continues.

-Other signs and symptoms of COPD may include:
+Signs and symptoms of COPD may include:

 Shortness of breath, especially during physical activities

 A chronic cough that may produce mucus (sputum) that may be clear, white, yellow or greenish

 Frequent respiratory infections

 Lack of energy

-- Unintended weight loss (in later stages)
+Unintended weight loss (in later stages)

 Swelling in ankles, feet or legs

-People with COPD are also likely to experience episodes called exacerbations, during which their symptoms become worse than usual day-to-day variation and persist for at least several days.
+People with COPD are also likely to experience episodes called exacerbations, during which their symptoms become worse than the usual day-to-day variation and persist for at least several days.

 The main cause of COPD in developed countries is tobacco smoking.
 In the developing world, COPD often occurs in people exposed to fumes from burning fuel for cooking and heating in poorly ventilated homes.

-Only about 20 to 30 percent of chronic smokers may develop clinically apparent COPD, although many smokers with long smoking histories may develop reduced lung function.
+Only some chronic smokers develop clinically apparent COPD, although many smokers with long smoking histories may develop reduced lung function.
 Some smokers develop less common lung conditions.
 They may be misdiagnosed as having COPD until a more thorough evaluation is performed.